parsley42/floyd-gopherbot/terraform/README.md

 3. **Prepare secrets** — Store the robot `.env` in Google Secret Manager
 4. **Configure and deploy** — Use Terraform variables, then apply to instantiate the VM with bootstrap

 The VM startup script installs Gopherbot from a release tarball, retrieves the robot environment, prepares optional VPN host scripts, and starts the robot service.
-Floyd's VPN plugin owns the WireGuard private key through normal robot-scoped secrets.
+Robot-scoped plugins own extension secrets such as a WireGuard private key.

 ## What this creates